genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 _NOTE: WireGuard is still in early stage of development.
 Go-implementation (wireguard-go) has no official release yet.
 Also testing network software on VNET jails might be a bit tricky in itself.
 This article just shows you what I did to see what it looked like._

 2019-01-23: I tested remote-access configuration between FreeBSD and Android.
-A quick write-up is [here] (/playing-with-bsd/networking/freebsd-wireguard-android).
+A quick write-up is [here](/playing-with-bsd/networking/freebsd-wireguard-android).

-2019-01-26: Added a [new section] (#remote-access-host-to-site-configuration) on testing remote-access (host-to-site) by a roaming client.
+2019-01-26: Added a [new section](#remote-access-host-to-site-configuration) on testing remote-access (host-to-site) by a roaming client.

 ## Prerequisite
 * FreeBSD 12.0/amd64